Casinius/TASRS_Framework/README.md

 A more advanced car controller for the Godot game engine.

 ## Description
-Custom rigidbody car controller with raycast suspension for the Godot game engine , fork frome Dechode. \n Refractor A lot of codebase of Dechode to enhance them into A new level, including advanced Engine model,and Linear Clutch Model(Karnopp), More stable spring-based Diff Model and more! \n
+Custom rigidbody car controller with raycast suspension for the Godot game engine , fork frome Dechode.

+Refractor A lot of codebase of Dechode to enhance them into A new level, including advanced Engine model,and Linear Clutch Model(Karnopp), More stable spring-based Diff Model and more!

-Adding Advanced Tween based EngineSound! \n
+Adding Advanced Tween based EngineSound!

-And also ForceFeedBackNode within My godot_sdl_haptic Plugin! \n
+And also ForceFeedBackNode within My godot_sdl_haptic Plugin!

 This project will be a framework till I have time to add more preset , track and models for it;
 Features: